 The HPTN SDMC will be responsible for quality assurance and quality control for all data collected on case report forms (CRF).
 Other data, such as the ACASI questionnaire, will be the primary responsibility of the site and UNC staff.
 UNC staff will develop and set up a system to track all questionnaires and associated study forms; the local South Africa team will be trained in use of these systems.
 As the completed data arrive at UNC during each wave of data collection, quality assurance tests and data cleaning will occur in coordination with the South Africa data-collection staff.
 A unique study ID will be assigned to each study participant and used throughout the study.
-Questionnaire data from young women can be linked to the AHDSS data.
-Importantly, the identification number will allow linking of the behavioral data and the biological (HIV/HSV-2) data.
+Questionnaire data from young women can be linked to questionnaire data from household.
+Young women and household questionnaire data and the biological (HIV/HSV-2) data.